koronaEbola/.github/profile/README.md

-## The Future of Molecular Design And Synthetic Biology Workflows
+## The Future of Molecular Design And Synthetic Biology Workflows On Distributed Architecture

 <a href="https://nanome.ai/">
 <img src="https://koronaebola.github.io/4.png" />